Hervé Guibert

-Hervé Guibert (14 December 1955 - 27 December 1991) was a French writer and photographer.
-The author of numerous novels and autobiographical studies, he played a considerable role in changing French public attitudes to HIV/AIDS.
-He was a close friend and lover of Michel Foucault.
+Hervé Guibert (14 December 1955 – 27 December 1991) was a French writer, photographer, photography critic and filmmaker.
+A multidisciplinary artist, his work focused on writing, photography and film, and is closely associated with autofiction and autobiographical writing.

+Guibert's writing frequently drew on his intimate relationships, including his relationships with Thierry Jouno, Michel Foucault and Vincent Marmousez, who appear in fictionalised or semi-fictionalised form in his work.
+From the late 1970s to the mid-1980s, he worked as a photography critic for Le Monde.
+In 1984, Guibert and Patrice Chéreau won the César Award for Best Original Screenplay and Dialogues for L'Homme blessé.

+He became widely known after the publication of À l'ami qui ne m'a pas sauvé la vie in 1990, a roman à clef about illness, friendship and AIDS that included a fictionalised portrait of Foucault.
+His final books and video work made his experience of AIDS unusually public in French literary and television culture at the beginning of the 1990s.

+Life and career

-Early life and career
+Early life

-Guibert was born in Saint-Cloud, Hauts-de-Seine, to a middle-class family and spent his early years in Paris, moving to La Rochelle from 1970 to 1973.
+Guibert was born in Saint-Cloud, Hauts-de-Seine, on 14 December 1955.
+He grew up in Paris and La Rochelle in a middle-class family.
+As a young man he was interested in cinema and acting before turning increasingly to writing, photography and journalism.

+Career

 After working as a filmmaker and actor, he turned to photography and journalism.
 In 1978, he successfully applied for a job at France's evening paper Le Monde and published his second book, Les Aventures singulières (published by Éditions de Minuit).
 In 1984, Guibert shared a César Award for Best Original Screenplay with Patrice Chéreau for L'homme blessé.
 Guibert had met Chéreau in the 1970s during his theatrical years.
 He won a scholarship between 1987 and 1989 at Villa Medicis in Rome with his friend, writer Mathieu Lindon.
 He described these years in L'Incognito, published in 1989.

 Guibert's writing style was inspired by the French writer Jean Genet and, later, by the work of Austrian writer Thomas Bernhard.
 Three of his lovers occupied an important place in his life and work: Thierry Jouno, director of the International Visual Theatre for the deaf in Paris, whom he met in 1976; Michel Foucault, whom he met in 1977; and Vincent Marmousez, a teenager of fifteen who inspired his novel Fou de Vincent (published in English as Crazy for Vincent).

 For a time in the 1980s Guibert was a reader at the institute for young blind in Paris, Institut National des Jeunes Aveugles, which led to his novel Des aveugles (published in English as Blindsight).